O-Schilter/Clipboard-to-SMILES-Converter/README.md

 # Clipboard-to-SMILES-Converter
-Clipboard-to-SMILES-Converter is a lightweight macOS app designed to simplify the conversion process between images and SMILES notations for chemical structures.
-It offers a user-friendly interface, featuring a built-in history for easy reference, batch processing capabilities for efficient conversion of multiple images, continuous clipboard monitoring to automatically convert detected images, and all of this without requiring an internet connection.
+Clipboard-to-SMILES-Converter is a lightweight macOS app designed to simplify the conversion process between a variety of chemical notations for chemical structures, such as images of molecules, SMILES, SELFIES, RdKit Mols, InChI, CAS numbers and IUPAC names directly in the clipboard of MacOS.
+It offers a user-friendly interface, featuring a built-in history for easy reference, batch processing capabilities for efficient conversion of multiple images, continuous clipboard monitoring to automatically convert detected moleculare structures to SMILES, and all of this without requiring an internet connection.

 ![](paper/Clipboard2SMILES.png)
 ## Installation as App